 Treatment and prognosis

-Appoximately 90% of untreated tetralogy patients succumb by the age of 10 years 6.
-Over the years many surgical approaches were performed, until current primary repair was developed.
-Shunts are now days only performed as a palliative procedure in inoperable cases or to bridge patients until repair can be carried out, typically in the setting of pulmonary arterial hypoplasia 8.
+Approximately 90% of untreated tetralogy of Fallot patients succumb by the age of 10 years 6.
+Over the years many surgical approaches were performed until the current primary repair was developed.
+Shunts are nowadays only performed as a palliative procedure in inoperable cases or to bridge patients until the repair can be carried out, typically in the setting of pulmonary arterial hypoplasia 8.

 Shunt operations included 6: